ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 target cube.
 Iris itself provides a number of useful schemes, but they are largely limited to work with simple, regular grids.
 Other schemes can be provided independently.
-This is interesting when special regridding-needs arise or when more involved grids and meshes need to be considered.
+This is interesting when special regridding-needs arise or when more involved grids need to be considered.
 Furthermore, it may be desirable to have finer control over the parameters of the scheme than is afforded by the built-in schemes described above.

 To facilitate this, the :func:`~esmvalcore.preprocessor.regrid` preprocessor allows the use of any scheme designed for Iris.
 The scheme must be installed